 Midwest Coast Transport (MCT) offers 100% tuition sponsorship at a privately run CDL school in the Sioux Falls, SD area.
 While you must pay for transportation and lodging, there will be no cost for tuition.

 We now have a fast, easy way for you to request free information from truck driving schools in your area with no obligation whatsoever.
 This is not an enrollment.
-This is simply a great opportunity to learn more about the schools in your area and it only takes about 5 minutes:
+This is simply a great opportunity to learn more about the schools in your area and it only takes 5 minutes:

 For questions about becoming a truck driver, we highly recommend: